kwaldenphd/facial-recognition/congressional-hearings-reports.md

   * How did the report come to exist, or who commissioned it?
   * Who all was involved in authoring the report?
 Or who was called to testify as part of the committee hearing?
 - Where and how do you see race and surveillance at work?
+  * Connections with class content or discussions
 - What were some of the recommendations or conclusions for the report/hearing?
 - Did anything happen or change because of this hearing/report?
 - Other thoughts/questions/comments

+# Hearings and Reports

 ##  Senate Subcommittee on Privacy, Technology and the Law (July 2012)